Darkelf2024/Darkelf-Retro-CLI/README.md

   - Internet Archive (manuals, magazines, guides)
   - Video Game History Foundation (metadata & catalog research)
 - **Search History**
-  Automatically saved locally for revisiting past research.
+  Automatically saved locally for efficient revisits.
+- **Darkelf Retro AI Integration**
+  Ask focused retro-gaming questions without leaving the CLI.
 - **Terminal-Native UX**
   No mouse, no clutter—just fast, intentional navigation.

+**Darkelf Retro CLI is the primary entry point** and is recommended for most users.
-This tool acts as your **research control panel**.
+It acts as your **research control panel**.

 ---

-## 🤖 Darkelf Retro AI
+## 🤖 Darkelf Retro AI (Standalone / Slim Edition)

-**Darkelf Retro AI** is a **local, streaming AI assistant** specialized exclusively in retro gaming history.
+**Darkelf Retro AI** is a **standalone, slimmed-down version** of the AI component included in Darkelf Retro CLI.

+It is designed for users who want **direct access to the AI only**, without the full research interface.

 ### What makes it different
 - Runs **100% locally** using **Ollama**
 - No cloud APIs
 - No data collection
+- No web search or archive navigation
-- No hallucination-heavy chatbot behavior
+- No history or launcher system

 ### Focus Areas
 - Retro consoles & home computers